 Some pregnant women find they get lots of headaches.
-And some might even worry if it could affect the little one.
+And some might even worry if it could affect Your Child.

 Headaches are most common in early pregnancy and usually improve or stop completely during the last 6 months.

-Normal headaches don’t harm Your Baby , but they can be uncomfortable for you.
+Normal headaches don’t harm Your Child, but they can be uncomfortable for you.

 Headaches can sometimes be a symptom of preeclampsia, a condition that affects some pregnant women, usually from around after 20 weeks of pregnancy, the last few weeks of pregnancy or soon after the baby is delivered.
 Pre-eclampsia can lead to serious complications if it’s not monitored and treated.